Brihan Maharashtra Sugar Syndicate Ltd.: Under Chandrashekhar Agashe: 1934–1956

 In November 1937, Agashe ordered sugar cane processing machinery from Škoda Works in Czechoslovakia before the outbreak of World War II.
 Following Adolf Hitler's rise to power and the German occupation of Czechoslovakia, Agashe considered retracting his order, but received the ordered machinery before the Reichswerke Hermann Göring took over Škoda.
 He began construction for the first factory in April 1938, and finally established the syndicate's first sugar cane processing factory in the village of Bhorgaon in March 1939, further purchasing an estate and the surrounding lands as a means to look after his own sugar plantations, with the syndicate's principal factory soon producing 150,000 sacs of sugar per annum by 1940, selling the sugar under the trademark Shree, with the village panchayat renaming the town Shreepur.

 In 1943, Agashe's donation to the Deccan Education Society led to the establishment of the Brihan Maharashtra College of Commerce in Pune, named after the syndicate.
+That same year, the Bombay Presidency decreed the plantation of food crops as mandatory for private sugar manufacturers to support British troops during World War II.
+Agashe formed a farmers union so as to not disrupt the syndicate's sugar processing and at the same time meet the food demands of the British Raj, although this move was unpopular with the farmers due to low profitability.

 After Indian independence in 1947, Agashe was able to expand the syndicate's production to 1000 tonnes of sugar cane processed per annum by 1950.
+In 1950, the University of Bombay surveyed the syndicate's labour conditions.
 By 1953, there was strong opposition to Agashe's role as the managing director of the syndicate from his critics, with the syndicate involved in several allegations of duping shareholders and depositors in the early 1950s.
 Agashe, in response, published a 400-page report criticizing his detractors of corruption and factionalism based on evidence that his critics were backed by his competitor Karamshi Jethabhai Somaiya, who had previously shown interest in purchasing the syndicate.

+In 1954, the syndicate advertised in the publication of the Mahatma Phule Museum, where Agashe was on the board.
+In July 1955, the syndicate was among the several other sugar factories that filed appeals with the Labour Appellate Tribunal, Bombay, to settle matters between it and the worker's unions regarding the high rate the court had decreed for the sugar factories' to pay towards the provident funds of its employees.
 Agashe died in June 1956.
 He was survived in business by his sons Panditrao Agashe and Dnyaneshwar Agashe.